 Course Outline

 During class, learners will attend live online lectures, complete practice quizzes, complete homework questions and be provided with time to ask questions.
 The classes will focus on learning and there will be no tests or assessments.
-Some practice questions will be provided to be completed outside of class.

 Learner Outcomes